The 7 best manual breast pumps 2023

 Manual vs electric breast pumps:

-Everyone is different, so many mums-to-be can easily feel on the fence about picking the right type of breast pump for them - here are some pros & cons to both manual and electric breast pumps, so you can make a more informed decision.
+Everyone is different, so many mums-to-be can easily feel on the fence about picking the right type of breast pump for them.
+Here are some pros and cons of both manual and electric breast pumps so you can make a more informed decision.

 Manual breast pumps